1457384613gh/rEFInd-theme-named-Yours/README.md

     🖳#3.
 (Open `\EFI\boot\themes\Yours\banners\$resolution\BannerEditor.psd` by using Adobe Photoshop for old devices)

-    - to set your profile ✏️
+    - to set your profile;🖉
-    - to set device ✏️
+    - to set device;🖉
-    - to set your name ✏️
+    - to set your name;🖉

     ![image](https://user-images.githubusercontent.com/69227436/164608548-03b00cf6-4c88-489e-878a-aec8f328f1ce.png)
     4. Export as png to overwrite BannerEditor.png